-- Guides capital and operating investments in the state ferry system for vessels, terminals, service - Establishes service objectives for ferry routes - Develops strategies - Forecasts travel demands - Details maintenance - Outlines the service changes, vessel purchases, and terminal improvements to meet the demand for ferry travel.
+- Provide information about the needs of ferry customers - Establish new operational and pricing strategies to meet those needs - Identify vessel and terminal operations and capital requirements. - Guides capital and operating investments in the state ferry system for vessels, terminals, and service - Establishes service objectives for ferry routes - Develops strategies - Forecasts travel demands - Details maintenance

+Outlines the service changes, vessel purchases, and terminal improvements to meet the demand for ferry travel.